 Command Name Description dbed_clonedb New -p pfile_modification_file option has been added to specify modified initialization parameters (contained in pfile_modification_file) for the clone. dbed_vmclonedb New -p pfile_modification_file option has been added to specify modified initialization parameters (contained in pfile_modification_file) for the clone. dbed_analyzer New option -o mode=table [-f file -t table] lists the disk on which the specified table resides and how much space it consumes.

 System requirements

 HP-UX operating system requirements

 The system requirements for this release are:

-■ September 2004 release of HP-UX 11i version 2.0 or later.
+■ HP-UX 11i version 3.0

 To verify the operating system version